tobyhodges/studious-happiness/episodes/11-tuples-dictionaries.md

 ~~~
 {: .python}

+*   Defining collections as above looks cumbersome.
+Often collections are defined
+    more programmatically, a little at a time, rather than in a single big block.

 ## Choosing the best data structure

+*   **Best Practice: Write programs for people and not for computers!**
 *   The best choice of data structure depends on how you will use it
 *   Focus on clarity before performance
 *   Good data structure choices can make your code easier to follow